/* least-permission approvals */

 Why not just use remote access to the agent session?

-Sometimes that is the right tool.
-Agent Tick is for the smaller job: answer one bounded request without opening a shell to the whole computer.
+Remote access is the right tool sometimes.
+Agent Tick is for one smaller job: answer a bounded request without opening a shell to the whole computer.

 Why not just skip permissions?

-Because “make the scary prompt go away” is not the same as approval.
-Agent Tick keeps the review point and moves the answer to your phone.
+Because removing the review point is not the same as approval.
+Agent Tick keeps the review point and moves the answer to a convenient surface.

 // try it